plcharriere/mastermind.py/README.md

 # Mastermind

-This is a game I made in Python in _Informatique et Sciences du Numérique_ (a french computer oriented discipline) for the Baccalauréat Scientifique (the french national academic qualification) in 2018.
+This is a game I made in Python 3 using Tkinter in _Informatique et Sciences du Numérique_ (a french computer oriented discipline) for the Baccalauréat Scientifique (the french national academic qualification) in 2018.

 ## Screenshots